sviridovserg/sviridovserg.github.io/_posts/2016-09-11-hydrolisys-unit-tests.md

 ##What is polymer analyzer?

 [Polymer analyzer](https://github.com/Polymer/polymer-analyzer "Polymer analyzer") is a javascript library developed by Google to perform static analysis for web components.
 Untill version 2 it was called Hydrolysis.
+In this article 1st version is used.

 ##So, how can we use it?